gchojnowski/gapTrick/README.md

 ```

 ## gapTrick
-The gapTrick itself is a relatively simple script and is trivial to install with a command:
+The gapTrick itself can be installed with a command:
 ```
 pip install git+https://github.com/gchojnowski/gapTrick
 ```